ArchiveBox/docs/Configuration.md

 False     # this URL would be excluded from archiving
 ```

-This option is useful for recursively archiving all the pages on a given domain (aka crawling/spidering), without following links to external domains.
+This option is useful for **recursive archiving** of all the pages under a given domain or subfolder (aka crawling/spidering), without following links to external domains / parent folders.
 ```bash
 # temporarily enforce a whitelist by setting the option as an environment variable
 export URL_WHITELIST='^http(s)?:\/\/(.+)?example\.com\/?.*$'